 Executive Vice President and General Manager, Networks Business Group, Nokia, 1998-2005.
-Various executive positions at Nokia in Finland and the United States 1983-1998.
+Various executive positions at Nokia in Finland and the United States 1983-1998

 Member of the Supervisory Board and Member of the Nomination Committee of Daimler AG.
-Member of Supervisory Board of Directors and Chair of the Audit Committee of Aalto University.
+Member of Supervisory Board of Daimler Truck AG.
+Member of the Board of Directors and Chair of the Audit Committee of Aalto University.
 Chair of the Board of Directors of Vexve Armatury Oy.
 Senior Advisor of DevCo Partners Oy.
 Member of the Board of Directors of Demos Helsinki.
 Member of the Board of Directors and Member of the Executive Committee of Technology Industries of Finland.